haeinkong/haeinkong.github.io/_pages/about.md

 My research interest is in digital health, computational social science, and human-centered data science.
 I’m interested in applying computational methods and data science to understand, measure, and predict mental health.

 ### News
+[October, 2023] I will attend [UbiComp/ISWC 2023](https://www.ubicomp.org/ubicomp-iswc-2023/) in Cancún and present our workshop paper.

 [August, 2023] Our paper, suggesting cognition-aware digital phenotyping for Substance Use Disorder, was accepted to the [2023 UbiComp Mental Health workshop](https://ubicomp-mental-health.github.io)